-The Executive Committee is the primary decision-making body of CIDER-II.
-It will meet once per year to approve the theme for the next year of CIDER, the location of the next CIDER programs when not yet fixed (2014 and 2016), and deal with major business items.
+The Executive Committee is the primary decision-making body of CIDER.
+It will meet once per year to approve the theme for the next year of CIDER, the location of the next CIDER programs when not yet fixed, and deal with major business items.
 With the Director, the EC will handle additional business responsibilities through its regular meetings, teleconferences and electronic mail.
 The EC has five voting members (a chair, a Vice-Chair, and three members at large) and two non-voting members (the Director and the AC Chair.
 The EC will have authority to approve (or decline) resources requested for follow-up research support of junior scientist lead groups formed during the summer programs and the purpose and make-up of working groups.

-The Advisory Committee provides scientific guidance to CIDER-II.
+The Advisory Committee provides scientific guidance to CIDER.
 It will include at least two members of each of the four main disciplines, one with interests and expertise in deep earth studies and another one in shallow earth constraints on internal structure and dynamics.
 It will also include a member of the geomagnetic research community.
 Membership of the committee will rotate, with individuals serving for terms of approximately 3 years.

 The advisory committee will help CIDER shape its long and intermediate-term goals and will help evaluate requests for CIDER resources for working groups, for CIDER-related research, and for CIDER research fellowships.
 In particular: